Master of Science in Aging & Health

 Curriculum

-A descriptive listing of the core courses and concentration courses can be viewed on our Course Descriptions page.
+A list of the core courses and concentration courses can be viewed on our Masters Curriculum page.

 Program Requirements

-The structure for the Master of Science in Aging & Health Program comprises a 30-credit program of 8 core courses and 3-4 concentration courses.
-A required Capstone/Internship project can be performed over the summer.
+The Master of Science in Aging & Health Program is a 30-credit program comprised of 10 core courses and 3 – 4 concentration courses, including a capstone/internship project.

 Areas of Concentration

-The Master of Science in Aging & Health Program offers three concentration areas, which are completed by taking three courses within a given concentration.
-The courses are selected to provide students with skills important for various areas of employment in health systems administration, senior living administration, healthcare economics, and health policy.
+The Master of Science in Aging & Health Program offers three concentration areas, which are completed by taking 3 – 4 courses within a given concentration.
+These courses provide students with knowledge and skills relevant to jobs in health systems administration, senior living administration, healthcare economics, and health policy.

 Senior Living Administration Concentration

-The Senior Living Administration concentration offers the nation’s only graduate curriculum dedicated exclusively to the executive management of active adult, independent living, assisted living, memory care, and life plan communities.
-The track provides graduates with the operational, marketing, resident care, and hospitality services skills required to become effective executives and managers of senior living communities.
+The Senior Living Administration concentration one of the nation’s first graduate curriculum dedicated exclusively to the executive management of active adult, independent living, assisted living, memory care, and life plan communities.
+The concentration provides graduates with the operational, marketing, resident care, and hospitality services skills required to become effective executives and managers of senior living communities.

 Healthcare Economics & Policy Concentration

-The Healthcare Economics & Policy Concentration is designed for students who wish to work in the policy sector of the health care industry, gaining the leadership capacity to work and resolve the most complex concerns in society related to economics, policy, and aging.
+The Healthcare Economics & Policy Concentration is designed for students planning to work in the policy sector of the healthcare industry.
+Students gain leadership skills and fundamental knowledge to resolve the complex concerns related to economics, policy, and aging.
 Students will learn in-depth about economics, policy, and the government as it relates to aging.

 Health Systems Administration Concentration

-The Health Systems Administration concentration is designed for students who wish to work in the health care industry, gaining the technical and leadership capacity to address the most complex concerns in society.
-Students will learn in-depth about finance, organization, and operations of health systems.
+The Health Systems Administration concentration is designed for students aiming to work in the healthcare industry, gaining the technical and leadership capacity to address the most complex systems.
+Students will learn in-depth about leadership, finance, organization, and operations of health systems.

 Experiential Learning